 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

-Books & Ideas is slowing down for the summer and will be back at the end of August.
-In the meantime, here is a selection of interviews, reviews and essays on popular music published over the past year.
+Books & Ideas is slowing down for the summer and will resume its publication schedule on August 26.
+In the meantime, we present to you a weekly selection of essays and reviews published over the past year.

 Books & Ideas is going on holiday for the summer, and will resume its publication schedule in September.
 In the meantime, we present you with a weekly roundup of our most recent essays and reviews.
 Our second summer selection features portraits of prominent intellectual figures: Albert Camus, René Dumont, Ronald Dworkin, Joan W. Scott and Max Weber.